IdentityServer/IdentityServer4/docs/gettingstarted/scopes.md

 ## Defining scopes for APIs

 To get access tokens for APIs, you also need to register them as a scope.
-This time the scope type is `Resource`.
+This time the scope type is of type `Resource`.

 ```csharp
 new Scope